dbashford/mimosa-ember-module-import/README.md

 * `cacheDir` - location this module will place its cache information.
 * `amd` - whether the output is in AMD or CommonJS format.
 If set to `false`, the output will be CommonJS style.
+* `fileSep` - Character/String used for separating portions of  file name.
+Ex: tag_editor_controller.js
 * `apps` - an array of the different apps in the project.
 Each app results in an output module file.
 This allows you to create multiple module manifests, thereby eventually letting you bundled together multiple sub-apps from the same project.
 * `apps.namespace` - the namespace of the app. namespace is the root folder relative to `watch.javascriptDir`.
 Everything in that `namespace` will be bundled together into a single module import file.
 When the `namespace` is `null`, the default, the entire application is used.
 * `apps.additional` - additional files, whether ember files outside of the `namespace` (like common components), or non-ember files inside or outside the `namespace`, to include in the `namespace` `manifest` file.
 Paths are relative to the `namespace`.
 Use `../` paths to include files/folders outside the `namespace`.
+In the default config, `router` is an additional file.
+This would pick up a `router.js` sitting in the root of your `namespace`.
 * `apps.exclude` - array of strings or regexes that match files to not include in this `manifest`.
 Strings are paths that can be relative to the `namespace` or absolute.
 * `apps.manifestFile` - The name of the manifest file to output. `.js` is assumed.
 Path is relative to `namespace`.
 * `emberDirs` - Ember directories that contain files to include in a manifest file.
 Any files in these directories or in subdirectories of these directories within a `namespace` will be `require`d in the `manifest` file.